 Built-in palettes with customizable options are available by default.

-Exports the a tree map to a PDF document or in image formats such as SVG, PNG, and JPEG in client-side.
+Export the TreeMap to a PDF document or in image formats such as SVG, PNG, and JPEG in client-side.

 The interactive TreeMap control supports touch interactions.